How Safari Changes Will Shape the Next Five Years

 • Next Adventure never talks about safaris as a once-in-a-lifetime experience.
 If you love nature and the outdoors, if you love animals, wildlife and adventure, there is a lifetime of experiences to be had on safari in Africa.

-• Next Adventure meets travelers where they are in their life, and we help find the safari that is right for them.
+• Next Adventure meets travelers where they are in their lives, and we help them find the safari that is right for them.
 We aren’t squeezing you into a scheduled trip or selling seats on predetermined itineraries.

 • Expanded safari calendar with more travel during green and shoulder season